An In-Depth Guide to Financing Options for Community College

 3. Teacher Education Assistance for College and Higher Education (TEACH) Grants

-This type of grant is for undergraduate, graduate, or postbaccalaureate students who are or will be taking classes to become an elementary or secondary school teacher.
+This type of grant is for undergraduate, graduate, or postgraduate students who are or will be taking classes to become an elementary or secondary school teacher.
 Recipients must agree to serve for a minimum of 4 years as a full-time teacher in a high-need field in a school or agency that serves low-income students.
 Recipients must attend a participating school and must meet certain academic requirements as well.
 The award amount is up to $3,736 and the grant will be converted into a Direct Unsubsidized Loan if the recipient doesn’t fulfill the teaching service commitment.

 4. Iraq and Afghanistan Service Grants

 This grant is specifically for students whose parent or guardian was a member of the U.S. armed forces and died in the line of duty in Iraq or Afghanistan after 9/11.
-Recipients must be ineligible for Federal Pell Grants due to less financial need and must have been younger than 24 or enrolled at least part-time in a college or career school at the time of the parent’s or guardian’s death.
+Recipients must be ineligible for Federal Pell Grants because of less financial need and must have been younger than 24 or enrolled at least part-time in a college or career school at the time of the parent’s or guardian’s death.
 The award amount is up to $5,529 for grants dispersed between Oct.
 1, 2017 and Oct.
 1, 2018.

 While federal grants like these are the most commonly awarded grants for college students, most states also have their own student aid programs.
 Eligibility for state grants is limited to state residents who are attending school in-state, but there are occasional exceptions.
 In order to qualify for these state-sponsored grants, you must fill out your FAFSA form.

 What About Student Loans?